-Launch many tasks on same GPU
+Launch many tasks on the same GPU

 If you want to use a powerful GPU efficiently, you can run many tasks on same GPU using a combination of sbatch arguments.
 In your sbatch script: